This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 Mid-Range: If you are happy with the basics, try Alojamiento Jaén.
 It’s located in the center of the city in the always lively Barrio de las Letras.
 Rooms are very comfortable and include free wifi.

 Luxury: Urban Hotel Madrid is where you should definitely stay if money is not an issue.
 From its tempting rooftop bar to its gorgeous art deco style, I haven’t stayed here myself, but it is highly recommended!

 Scroll through the list below for more Madrid accommodation options.

 I recommend just getting lost in the city and stumbling upon the city’s hidden gems.
 But here are a few off-beat suggestions I think are worthwhile:

 - The city’s cable car is really cool and offers a unique view of the city.

 - The city’s bull ring (Las Ventas Plaza de Toros) is a bit out of the center but worth a look for the impressive architecture, and the tour is also really interesting.
 After, you can try any of the neighborhood bars for stewed bull’s tail or, if you’re lucky, delicious bull’s tail croquettes.

-- My other advice for active travelers is trying to run a 5k or 10k while visiting.
-They close down the center streets for many races and you get a truly unique look at the normally traffic filled streets of Madrid.
+- My other advice for active travelers is to try to run a 5k or 10k while visiting.
+They close down the center streets for many races and you get a truly unique look at the normal traffic-filled streets of Madrid.